-Once you’ve answered these questions, you should have an idea of the individual clinicians that could offer unique perspectives on the adoption and applications of your device.
+Once you’ve answered these questions, you should have an idea of which individual clinicians might offer unique perspectives on the adoption and applications of your device.
 You could also learn more about the patient population you’re targeting and develop more effective use cases and talking points.

-Below are three additional ways physicians can influence how you market your medical device.
+Consider these additional ways that physicians can influence how you market your medical device.